 - Taste of Lisboa — Portuguese-run, €75–€95 per person

 Worth it for food-focused travelers.
-Skip if you’re already booking sit-down dinners at top restaurants.
+Less necessary if you’re already booking sit-down dinners at top restaurants.

 Fado-Focused Tours